tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 ![](../images/0/5.png)

-The page contains a [div](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div) element, which in turn contains a header, a link to the page <i>notes</i> ,and an [img](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) tag, and displays the amount of notes created.
+The page contains a [div](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div) element, which in turn contains a header, a link to the page <i>notes</i>, and an [img](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) tag, and displays the amount of notes created.

 Because of the img tag, the browser does a second <i>HTTP-request</i> to fetch the image <i>kuva.png</i> from the server.
 The details of the request are as follows: